frederickk/chatgpt-figma-plugin/README.md

 [![Screen capture of ChatGPT Figma Plugin UI](./assets/chat-gpt-figma-plugin-simple.gif)](https://youtu.be/D6XjwKuU4PU)

 This plugin is experimental and takes advantage of an [unofficial ChatGPT API](https://github.com/transitive-bullshit/chatgpt-api).
 As such this plugin currently only operates in "Developer mode" and could break or stop working at any time.
-You should be reasonably comfortable with terminal, as setup is a bit fussy.
+You should be reasonably comfortable with terminal, as setup is a bit fussy and the server has to often be restarted given the current ChatGPT interest.

+Image "creation" is facilitated through [Lexica](https://lexica.art) and [Unsplash](https://unsplash.com).

 [Watch the demo](https://youtu.be/D6XjwKuU4PU)